dcsfilice/QMEE/projects/female_fitness/README.md

 3.)
 There will be signifcant genetic variation associated with both these effects (i.e. in the plasticity)

 4.)
-Ultimately, females mated to "single" males will have higher fitness
+Ultimately, females mated to males housed alone will have higher fitness

 # Analysis plans
 The main goal is to indepedently analyze the lifespan and offspring data by taking a mixed-modelling approach.